XiaoMi/talos-sdk-golang/README.md

 ```

-## Run consumer
+## Run consumerDemo

-We have an demo in example/TalosSimpleConsumerDemo.go and example/TalosConsumerDemo.go,
-users can run this demo after base information configured:
+We have an demo in example/TalosSimpleConsumerDemo.go and example/TalosConsumerDemo.go, users can run this demo.

+* Configured:

+simpleConsumer.conf -> TalosSimpleConsumerDemo.go

+talosConsumer.conf -> TalosConsumerDemo.go

+* Then:

 ```
 $ cd example